Eleanor Lambert: Career

-In 2001, the CFDA created The Eleanor Lambert Award, that is presented for a “unique contribution to the world of fashion and/or deserves the industry’s special recognition.”
-Months before she died, she had left her International Best Dressed List to four of Vanity Fair’s editors.
+In 2001, the CFDA created The Eleanor Lambert Award, that is presented for a "unique contribution to the world of fashion and/or deserves the industry's special recognition."
+Months before she died, she had left her International Best Dressed List to four of Vanity Fair's editors.
 Shortly after her last public appearance at New York Fashion Week in September, Lambert died in 2003 at the age of 100.
 Shortly after her death her grandson, Moses Berkson, completed a documentary film about her life.

 Fashion historian John A. Tiffany was mentored by Lambert.

-One source credited Lambert as "a factor in the gross domestic product of the U.S., and even of the world" for her influence in the fashion industry.
+One source described Lambert as "a factor in the gross domestic product of the U.S., and even of the world" for her influence in the fashion industry.
 Lambert's influence is described as exogenous event risk in mathematical modeling.

-In Popular culture
+In popular culture

-In the 2021 Netflix miniseries, Halston, Lambert was portrayed by Kelly Bishop.
+In the 2021 Netflix miniseries Halston, Lambert was portrayed by Kelly Bishop.